VAT on Temu, Shein & the CHF 150 Limit in 2026

 | Headphones from AliExpress | CHF 40 | CHF 40 (no VAT) | CHF 43.25 (incl.
 8.1%) |

-If a foreign retailer stays below CHF 100'000 in Swiss turnover, the old rule still applies: Swiss VAT is only collected by the postal carrier from CHF 5 in VAT upward.
-For small hobby shops that are not registered, a shipment can still arrive "VAT-free".
+If a foreign seller stays below CHF 100'000 in Swiss turnover, the old logic still holds: Swiss VAT is only collected by the carrier once the VAT amount reaches CHF 5 (about CHF 65 in goods value at 8.1%).
+So a parcel from a small hobby shop can still land "VAT-free".

-The traveller value allowance has stood at CHF 150 per person per day since 1 January 2025 (reduced from the previous CHF 300).
-If you personally shop in Konstanz, Saint-Louis or Como and carry goods across the Swiss border:
+It has stood at CHF 150 per person per day since 1 January 2025, down from the previous CHF 300.
+Shop in Konstanz, Saint-Louis or Como and bring the goods home, and this is what applies:

 |---|---|